Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/data.md

     - `.tier(integer)`{: .language-kube-18 }: Accepts an integer and sets the minimum tier [greenhouse](#greenhouses) needed, defaults to 0
     - `.stages(integer)`{: .language-kube-18 }: Accepts an integer, should be one less than the number of textures the planter will cycle through as it grows.
 Does not need to be specified for `trellis` or `bonsai` planters
         - As an example squash has 5 textures that it uses for growing, the stage number is 4
-    - `.extraSeedChance(number)`{: .language-kube-18 }: Accepts a number, in the range [0, 1], sets the chance of getting a second seed back, defaults to 0.5
+    - `.extraSeedChance(number)`{: .language-kube-18 }: Accepts a number, {% in_range 0,1 %}, sets the chance of getting a second seed back, defaults to 0.5
     - `.seed(object)`{: .language-kube-18 }: Accepts an item, sets the seed that will be returned when picked
     - `.crop(object)`{: .language-kube-18 }: Accepts an item, sets the item that is guaranteed to be returned when picked
     - `.nitrogen()`{: .language-kube-18 }: Sets the nutrient to `nitrogen`